javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 How to insert one more similar message?

-We could do a function and put the code there.
+We could make a function and put the code there.
 But the alternative way would be to *clone* the existing `div` and modify the text inside it (if needed).

 Sometimes when we have a big element, that may be faster and simpler.